halleeshearer/scripts2viz/README.md

 # scripts2viz
-A tool to visualize the flow of inputs, outputs, functions within scripts.
+A tool to visualize the flow of inputs, outputs, and functions within scripts.

 ## Instructions:
 - Copy scripts2viz.py and .github/workflows/update_readme_vis.yml to your directory